top of page

 In a competitive job market, particularly in education and public service sectors, offering a robust retirement plan is key to attracting and retaining top talent.
 This is especially relevant for Alaska, where attracting skilled professionals can be challenging due to unique factors such as climate and a higher cost of living compared to other states.

-Lastly, reinstating a defined benefits plan aligns with our moral responsibility to teachers, paraprofessionals, and other public servants who dedicate themselves to the furtherance of Alaska’s future.
+Lastly, reinstating a defined benefit plan aligns with our moral responsibility to teachers, paraprofessionals, and other public servants who dedicate themselves to the furtherance of Alaska’s future.
 Providing them with a secure retirement is a tangible way of acknowledging and valuing their contributions.

 ALASKA'S FUTURE IN EDUCATION